 Sometimes it's okay to have multiple methods of the same name, provided they have different signatures such that the multidispatch mechanism can distinguish between them.
-Multi methods with the same name from different roles will not conflict with each other.
-Instead, the candidates from all of the roles will combine during role composition.
+Multi methods with the same name from different roles will not be in conflict.
+Instead, the candidates from all of the roles will combine together during composition into the class.

-If the class provides a method of the same name that is also multi, then all methods defined in the role and the class will combine into a set of multi candidates.
-Otherwise, if the class has a method of the same name that is not declared as a multi, then the method in the class alone-as usual-will take precedence.
-This is the mechanism by which the AdminBot class can perform the appropriate on-message method provided by both the KarmaTracking and the Oping roles.
+If the class provides a method of the same name that is also multi, then the multi candidates from the class will be included.
+On the other hand, if the class has a method of the same name that is not declared as a multi, then the method in the class alone-as usual-will win.